bitcraze/bitcraze-website/src/development/development-overview.md

 The different systems use different languages.
-So if you are looking at using a specific programming language, these are the most common ones are in our {% id_link repository-overview %} :
+So if you are looking at using a specific programming language, these are the most common ones in our {% id_link repository-overview %} :

 * **Python** for the Crazyflie PC API and client
 * **C** for the Crazyradio and Crazyflie firmware
-* **Other languages** Check out [external projects](/development/external-projects/#connectivity-libraries) for other programming language support language support.
+* **Other languages** Check out [external projects](/development/external-projects/#connectivity-libraries) for other programming language support.

 Make sure to use our coding standard for languages, which will be important if you want to {% id_link contribute %} your code back to our firmware/software.